Efficient Black-Box Fault Localization for System-Level Test Code Using Large Language Models: Discussion

 Another notable observation is the comparable performance of Qwen2.5-Coder 32B to that of Qwen2.5 72B.
 Qwen2.5-Coder 32B required 145 minutes to perform FL, while Qwen2.5 72B took 239 minutes, representing a 39\% reduction in inference time.
 Despite this, the differences in their accuracy metrics were marginal, ranging from 1\% to 4\%.
 This highlights the advantage of using Qwen2.5-Coder 32B to lower computational costs while maintaining similar performance.

 Finally, it is worth noting that the average number of input tokens is the same across all Qwen2.5 models, whereas it differs for DeepSeek.
 This difference arises from the distinct tokenizers used by these models, with DeepSeek breaking down the same input into fewer tokens.
-The different tokenizers can also impact the output number of tokens.
+Different tokenizers can also affect the number of tokens in the output.
 However, the primary reason for the significantly larger outputs in DeepSeek is the additional reasoning tokens included its responses.